-As you might have guessed from my Twitter and IG – this August has been all about hiking in Castellon and Valencia Region.
+As you might have guessed from my Twitter and IG – this August for my family has been all about hiking in Castellon and discovering new trails near Valencia.
 Let me share with you another cool trail for hiking in Castellon with kids – Castillo de Gaibiel.

 Hiking in Castellon